 So when children repeatedly see characters portrayed in certain ways, they’re more likely to explore stories with the same “rules”.

 And 2018 research confirms this.
-According to the research, a child is 1.6x more likely to read books with a male vs. female lead.
-In addition, a child is 7x more likely to read a story featuring a male villain than a female antagonist.
+According to the research, a child is almost two times more likely to read books with a male vs. female lead.
+In addition, a child is seven times more likely to read a story featuring a male villain than a female antagonist.

 How can educators promote gender inclusivity in children’s books?